heraclixus/Fluid-Simulation3D/README.md

 The original FNO paper for the 2D Navier-Stokes equation is generated with periodic boundary condition.
 In our case, all 180 samples are generated with different boundary condition on the top wall and no-slip boundary condition on the rest 8 walls.

+### Special Concern 3: Low Resolution

+The data is collected at low resolution; it is possible that the validation/test dataset is at a higher resolution, making the original FNO not able to do well.

-### Special Concern 3: Turbulence
+### Special Concern 4: Turbulence

 FNO has seem reasonable performance on the 2D Navier-Stokes equation; 3-D situation is even more turbulent due to the additional degree of freedom.
 This is because the Reynold number scales with the scale.
+This challenge is related to the special conern 3, since its root cause the is the multiscale dynamics in the 3D Navier Stokes equation.

 ## Models